fabienblin/Particuland/README.md

 # Partiucland
-A Particle simaulation based on a rulset of asymetric attraction and repulsion interaction.
+A Particle simulation based on a rulset of asymetric interactions.

 ## How it works
 Particles belong to a predefined set of species and each species has a certain set of attributes.
 The first and most obvious attribute of a species will be it's color.
 Then you will need to define it's interaction radius with other particles.
 The species will also have a maximum velocity.